 - 1/2 cup creamy peanut butter

-Pour cold whipping cream into an extra large bowl, sift confectioners’ sugar over top, and add 2 teaspoons of the vanilla extract.
-Beat with electric hand mixer or whisk until stiff peaks form (you should have approximately 6 cups of whipped cream).
+Pour cold whipping cream into an extra-large bowl and beat with electric hand mixer until cream begins to thicken.
+Slowly add the 1/3 cup sugar and 2 teaspoons of the vanilla extract, beating until medium-to-stiff peaks form—you should have approximately 6 cups of whipped cream.
 Place in fridge.

 Put chopped chocolate in a double boiler or in a heat proof bowl placed over gently simmering water (making sure bowl does not touch water), stirring until melted.
 Remove from heat.

-Place egg whites in a large bowl and beat with electric hand mixer or whisk* until soft peaks form.
-Slowly pour in 2 tablespoons of the sugar, beating until stiff peaks form.
+Place egg whites in a large bowl and beat with electric hand mixer, using squeaky clean beaters,* until soft peaks form.
+Slowly pour in 2 tablespoons of the remaining sugar, beating until stiff peaks form.
 Add melted chocolate and fold gently with a whisk until almost incorporated.
-Take 2 cups of the whipped cream and add to the bowl of egg white/chocolate mixture, folding until completely incorporated.
+Take 2 cups of the whipped cream and add to the bowl of egg white/chocolate mixture, folding gently with a rubber spatula until completely incorporated.
 Set aside.

 Divide chocolate mousse evenly between goblets or dessert glasses, then the peanut butter cream, and finally the whipped cream.
-Top with chocolate shavings and chill until ready to serve.
+Top with chocolate shavings and chill for at least two hours or until ready to serve.

 To make chocolate shavings, place a long side of the bittersweet chocolate bar against the palm of your hand for a few moments to warm it, then shave with a vegetable peeler.

-*Wash and dry your hand beaters or whisk extremely well after using to whip the cream.
+*Wash and dry your hand beaters extremely well after using to whip the cream.
 Any remaining fat on the beaters or whisk will prevent your egg whites from whipping properly.